Aswan High Dam, River Nile, Sudan, Egypt, Egypt

 Key players involved with the African dam

-Institute Hydroproject of Russia, in collaboration with various engineers from Egypt, designed the Aswan High rock-fill dam.
+In collaboration with various engineers from Egypt, the Institute Hydroproject of Russia designed the Aswan High rock-fill dam.
 Out of the 34,000 people involved during the construction process, 25,000 were Egyptian engineers.
 The construction project involved Osman Ahmed Osman.

 Removal of the Elwha and Glines Canyon hydroelectric dams, currently underway in the state of Washington's Olympic National Park, is not only the world's largest-ever dam removal, but is also the second largest ecosystem restoration project in the American National Park System.